Gil Dabah

 Some of the methodologies used to protect sensitive data include data masking techniques.
 Data substitution replaces sensitive information with structurally similar fictitious data.
 Shuffling rearranges data elements within a dataset, obscuring the original order.
 Character masking and number masking protect specific characters or digits within data fields, ensuring the preservation of the data's format.

-Establishing data retention policies necessitates collaboration between data governance teams, compliance officers, and IT teams.
+Establishing data retention policies requires collaboration between data governance teams, compliance officers, and IT teams.
 Data governance teams design policies specifying the duration for which different types of data will be retained.
-Compliance officers ensure that these policies adhere to data protection regulations, and IT teams implement automated data retention processes.
+Compliance officers ensure that these policies adhere to data protection regulations, and IT teams put automated data retention processes in place.

-The importance of data retention policies goes beyond just preserving data; it encompasses data deletion as well.
-Data minimization mandates not just storing data for the right amount of time but also ensuring that data is promptly and securely deleted when it's no longer needed, i.e. when the data expires.
+The importance of data retention policies goes beyond just preserving data; it includes data deletion as well.
+Data minimization requires not just storing data for the right amount of time but also ensuring that data is promptly and securely deleted when it's no longer needed.
 The IT team usually sets rules and policies around data deletion.

 Consent management involves close collaboration between compliance officers, legal departments, and IT teams.
-Compliance officers design consent management processes, legal departments ensure that consent practices adhere to regulations and to the web privacy policy,, and IT teams implement mechanisms for individuals to provide and manage their consent preferences.
+Compliance officers design consent management processes and legal departments ensure that consent practices adhere to regulations and to the web privacy policy.
+IT teams implement mechanisms for individuals to provide and manage their consent preferences.

 The decision to not collect data in the first place is typically a collaborative effort involving product teams and data governance teams.
-Product teams define the specific necessity for data collection, outlining the purposes and objectives.
-Meanwhile, data governance teams play a crucial role in ensuring that the principles of data minimization are consistently upheld, aligning data collection practices with both regulatory requirements and organizational goals.
+Product teams define the specific requirements for data collection, outlining the purposes and objectives.
+Meanwhile, data governance teams play a crucial role in ensuring that the principles of data minimization are consistently respected, aligning data collection practices with both regulatory requirements and organizational goals.

-De-identification involves removing personally identifiable information (PII) from data while retaining its utility.
+De-identification involves removing personally identifiable information (PII) from data while retaining its use.
 Data scientists, data analysts, and IT teams are key players in the implementation of de-identification techniques.
 Another highly known and recommended technique by the GDPR is called data pseudonymization.
-Pseudonymization allows the replacement of identifiable data with pseudonyms, thereby enhancing privacy and compliance (which is often technically done with data tokenization).
+Pseudonymization allows the replacement of identifiable data with pseudonyms, enhancing privacy and compliance, which is often done with data tokenization.

 Tokenization is a data minimization technique that replaces sensitive information, such as credit card numbers or personal identification numbers (PINs), with randomly generated non-sensitive tokens.
 These tokens are often unrelated to the original data but maintain referential integrity to the data source.
 The original sensitive data is securely stored in a separate token vault.
 IT and cybersecurity teams are responsible for implementing tokenization.
 They select appropriate tokenization solutions and configure them to tokenize data at data entry points.